 Make sure your blow up mattress is in an open area, where you will have room to move around it.
 Start by inflating to its full capacity, but do not over-inflate it.
 The more air pressure there is behind your leak, the easier it will be to find.
 However, over-inflation can result in a larger hole, split seams, or stress tears at weak points.
 Make sure there are no electronics or other non-water friendly items in your workspace.
 (Cell phones, bedding, etc.)

 Wet your sponge thoroughly and pick a starting point at either end of the mattress.
 Wipe the sponge slowly over in a straight line, making sure to wet the seams as well as the surface.
 Work slowly and apply pressure as you work, to force air towards the area you’re working on.
 Watch closely for any bubbles; bubbles indicate leaking air and that you have found your hole.

-Use this process over every surface including top, bottom, seams and sides.
+Use this process on every surface including top, bottom, seams, and sides.
 Once you have found your leak mark it with a piece of tape, or a marker, so it will be easy to find and patch later.
 The surface around the leak must be completely dry before patching.

 Method 2: The Tissue Paper Trick

 What You’ll Need:

 - A piece of tissue paper (foil, single-ply paper towels, toilet paper, or a napkin can work as well)

 Inflate your mattress in a quiet area where you will have room to move around it and flip it over.
 Starting at one end take your tissue and lay it flat on the surface area.
 Apply pressure to the mattress all around to direct the air to the area where you are working.